-Another great resource is the Montana Legislative Reference Center (MLRC).
-The MLRC helps legislators, legislative staff, state agencies, and the general public access information and resources on any topic of concern to the Montana Legislature.
-They answer research questions, obtain and circulate materials like research reports and related state and federal legislation, and provide interlibrary loan services.
-Find out more at https://leg.mt.gov/reference/ or by calling 406-444-4848.
+Another great resource is the Montana Legislative Services Division (LSD).
+The LSD helps legislators, state agencies, and the general public navigate legislative information and reports and find information and resources on any topic of concern to the Montana Legislature.
+Find out more at https://leg.mt.gov or by calling 406-444-3064.